frantisekstanko/english-grammar/README.md

 ## Nouns

+Nouns are words used to identify people, places, things, or ideas.
+They serve as the subjects or objects within sentences, encapsulating everything from concrete entities to abstract concepts.

 - **common nouns** – general names for persons, places or things (e.g. *man*, *city*, *function*, *database*)
 - **proper nouns** – specific names of people, places or things, pointing